 - Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
+Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
 Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages. - Children who require mental health support.
-The school/college has an important role to play in supporting the well-being and mental health of our learners.
+The school has an important role to play in supporting the well-being and mental health of our learners.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
-We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
+We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems. - Looked after children and previously looked after children.
+The school ensures that appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
+The designated safeguarding lead has: - Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child